Chattray-Chea/Chattray-Chea/README.md

 - 👀 I’m interested in all things nature.
 Foraging for 🍄, digging in the sand for 🐚, or throwing a line down a river for a 🐟.
 You'll probably find me somehwere amongst a forest of trees in my free time.
 - 🌱 I’m currently learning java/python.
 Collecting, processing, analyzing data.
 The process of making another process better.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Chattray.Chea@gmail.com
+- 📫 How to reach me: Chattray.Chea@gmail.com

 <!---
 Chattray-Chea/Chattray-Chea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.